Robertosid/webmaker-core/README.md

 Although `webmaker-core` can run stand-alone, you're typically going to run it as a core dependency of a parent application (aka "platform").
 Running stand-alone will have very limited functionality as much of the functionality is delegated to the parent platform (eg: changing views, persistence, device APIs).

 ### Create a linkage

 In order to do local development, you'll need to `npm link` this package so that as you make updates they are reflected in the app you're working on.
 To do this, run `npm link` in the root of this project.
-Next, go into the repo for the platform that will consume it (eg: `webmaker-android`) and run `npm link webmaker-core`.
+Next, go into the repo for the platform that will consume it (eg: `webmaker-android`) and run

 ## Adding New Pages or Components